List of Rehabs in Montana

 Paying for treatment when uninsured

 Aside from the main financial assistance from health insurance policies, there are ways for drug users to pay for treatment without the need for a health insurance plan.
-Self and cash-pay programs are available in 120 of the drug rehab centers in Montana which allows patients with no insurance to pay for treatment out-of-pocket.
-A sliding scale allows patients to pay a cost that is based off of their income rather than a set fee.
-This can allow patients with a lower income to still afford the treatment.
-Often it is possible for the cost to be split up into payments to make it more realistic for the patient to pay for their treatment.
+Self and cash-pay programs are available in 120 of the drug rehab centers in Montana, which allows patients with no insurance to pay for treatment out-of-pocket.
+A sliding scale allows patients to pay a cost based on their income rather than a set fee.
+This can allow patients with a lower income to afford the treatment still.
+Often the cost can be split up into payments to make it more realistic for the patient to pay for their treatment.
 Either way, a drug and alcohol rehab program is the best way to leave the drugs in the past for good.